cmrobotics/yolact/docker/README.md

 - Copy the built workspace to the destination folder of choice
 - Stop the container

-## Use computer workspace on docker
+## Use Docker as a development environment

 If you have your workspace locally and want to use the docker machine to run your code do:
 ```bash